rbckman/tarina/docs/tarina-manual.md

 Special keys on the keyboard (CAPITAL):

-Y = Copy scene/shot
+C = Copy scene/shot

 M = Cut (as in cut and paste) scene/shot

-P = Paste scene/shot

-I = Insert empty scene/shot
+I = Insert empty or copied scene/shot

 space / pgup = Rec / Stop